thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

 Since the Grid will be bound client-side, we can't specify a template for the column using the `Template` function.
 Instead we have to call the `ClientTemplate` function which allows us to specify a Kendo Template.
-In our case we generate an &lt;a&gt; with an **href** that links to the edit page and contains the Id of the order to edit.
+In our case we generate an `<a>` with an **href** that links to the edit page and contains the Id of the order to edit.

         .ToolBar(toolbar => toolbar.Template("<a id='createOrderButton' class='k-button k-button-icontext k-grid-add' href='#'>Create order</a>"))

 Next we supply a template for the Toolbar of the grid.
-This template contains an &lt;a&gt; that is used to redirect the user to the page for creating an order.
-This is handled by some custom Javascript which can be found in **Scripts/home.js**.
+This template contains an `<a>` that is used to redirect the user to the page for creating an order.
+This is handled by some custom JavaScript which can be found in **Scripts/home.js**.
-This Javascript will be described later in this article.
+This JavaScript will be described later in this article.

         .Filterable()
         .Selectable(settings => settings.Mode(GridSelectionMode.Single))